brikis98/yevgeniy-brikman-homepage/_posts/2023-01-03-the-great-ceo-within.md

 **Impeccable agreements.** A common cause of inefficiency is being sloppy with agreements, so people don't get done what you thought they agreed to.
 To avoid this, you need to:

 1. _Precisely_ define the agreement, which means it is captured in writing, and an objective third party could look at the agreement and determine if it was accomplished successful or not.
-2. Get everyone to commit to it‚Äîin the _high integrity commitment_ sense, as defined in _Conscious Business_, and again, capture this in writing.
+2. Get everyone to commit to it—in the _high integrity commitment_ sense, as defined in _Conscious Business_, and again, capture this in writing.

 Put these written agreements somewhere everyone can see them regularly.
 Everyone is expected to follow through on agreements: if you find out that you can't, you must proactively let all stakeholders know _immediately_ and work to update the agreement; if you fail to notify others, then you have broken that agreement.
 This has consequences.
 The first time around, you are given this explanation about how to uphold agreements (or notifying others & altering the agreement in the rare cases you can't).
 If you keep failing to do this, you are fired.